tellurianinteractive/LocoNetMonitor/README.md

 - It then checks if the address used has an address reservation by a person.
 - If not, it sends **set speed zero** for that slot when throttle speed is above 1; the loco cannot be driven.

+The application actually does more:
+- Publish all LocoNet messages as UDP-packets on the local network.
+- Forwards LocoNet messages broadcasted on UDP to LocoNet.
+These two functions uses two different IP ports.

+The UDP functionality is actually used for the internal communication in the application.

+### Create a Loco Address White List
+The application requires some loco address white list service.
 The simple way of doing address reservation is a local CSV-file on the computer where the application is running.
 Anyone can reserve addresses by mailing a CSV-file that the meeting administrator can incorporate with the master file.

+However, the application design permits implementing services that can get the white list from any source, also over the Internet.

 ### Further Improvements
 In the [Module Registry](https://moduleregistry.azurewebsites.net/) it is now possible